Where can I study abroad?

 If you’re enrolled in a course in the UK and eligible for Student Finance here but your course involves studying abroad for a year, you are able to receive Student Finance for this year.

-If you’re studying abroad as part of an Erasmus program you can find out more about the funding available to you here.
+If you’re studying abroad as part of an Erasmus+ program you can find out more about the funding available to you by reading our article on Erasmus+ funded study abroad placements.

 Will I need a Visa?